StevenWooding/KVS/README.md

 The only other two exceptions would be if the structure contains no key-value pairs (an empty structure), or if another sub-structure also terminated.
 Then the structure terminating character **]** would directly follow the structure starting character **[** or the structure ending character, like so: **[]** or **]]**
 ## Binary Data
-Binary data can be inserted into the value as a Base64 encoded filename safe RFC 4648 string.
+Binary data can be inserted into the value as a Base64 encoded filename safe RFC 4648 string with **no** padding.
 # Example
 ## Pretty
 Also note that whitespace (space, tab, \n or \r) is allowed before and after the structure starting **[** and structure terminating **]** characters, as well as before or after keys.
-This allows for a developer to write out KVS strings in a human readable way, like so:
+This allows for a developer to write out KVS strings in a human friendly readable way, like so:
 ```
-name ~this is garbage=Peter;
+name =Peter;
 surname =Woods;
 bio =I am a very sophisticated person that loves to hike, swim, and ride bike in the forests.
 My favourite  lines of code is:
 	for(int i=0;;i<10;;i++)